 • Writer has one feature film script produced (or equivalent experience)

-• Producer must be attached
+• Producer must be attached to the project

 • Applicant speaks English (workshops held in the English language)

 • Cinema projects only (1.
 Drafts are not accepted).

 • Scripts submitted in industry - standard format and pagination.